Cheb Sahraoui

-Cheb Sahraoui (born Mohamed Sahraoui, Tlemcen, Algeria, 1 April 1961) is an Algerian raï musician, the first to tour North America and the first to incorporate electronic synthesizers into his arrangements.
+Cheb Sahraoui (born Mohamed Sahraoui, Oran, Algeria, 1 April 1961) is an Algerian raï musician, the first raï singer to tour North America and the first to incorporate electronic synthesizers into his arrangements.

 Early life

 As a pianist, he studied music at the conservatory of music in Oran, and launched his musical career by singing raï classics and Beatles tunes in the city's nightclubs.
-His first hit, "Ana Mahlali Noum", was released in 1978.
+He released his first hit, "Ana Mahlali Noum", in 1978.

 Career

-In 1983 he married singer Fadela Zalmat, known as Chaba Fadela, and the pair began recording as a duo.
+In 1983, he married singer Fadela Zalmat, known as Chaba Fadela, and the pair began recording as a duo.
 Their first record together, "N'sel Fik", became an international hit, and was followed by further record successes and tours, including tours of the USA in 1990 and 1993.
-While in New York they recorded the album "Walli" with producer and multi-instrumentalist Bill Laswell.
+While in New York they recorded the album Walli with producer and multi-instrumentalist Bill Laswell.
 They relocated from Algeria to France in 1994.

-In the late 1990s, Sahraoui and Fadela separated.
+In the late 1997, Sahraoui and Fadela separated.
 Sahraoui's debut solo album, Un Homme Libre (A Free Man), was released in 2000.